GLOBAL MARKETS-Stock markets and oil markets bounce after brutal flooring

 By Marc Jones

-Most benchmark government bond yields also rose from record lows hit the previous day, as hopes for stimulus to support global growth in the face of epidemic boosted risk sentiment.
+Brent roared back as much as 10% on hopes a supply cut deal could be rescued while most benchmark government bond yields were off record lows as hopes for stimulus in the face of the epidemic boosted risk sentiment.

+The oil and gas and mining sectors were leading the charge for Europe as oil recovered some of Monday's 25% fall following what had appeared to be the complete breakdown of a crucial global oil pact between OPEC and Russia.

-Yields on benchmark U.S. 10-year Treasury debt more than doubled to 0.70% and those on German Bunds jumped around 20 basis points as investors pared some safe-haven holdings.
+Yields on benchmark U.S. 10-year Treasury debt more than doubled to 0.70% and those on German Bunds jumped around 20 basis points at one point as investors pared some safe-haven holdings, though they were beginning to ease again.

 Supporting the mood was a pledge from U.S. President Donald Trump on Monday to take "major" steps to protect the economy and float the idea of a payroll tax cut with congressional Republicans.